The Ultimate Guide to Everglades National Park

 Sharing is caring!

 Encompassing a whopping 1.5 million acres of wilderness, Everglades National Park is one of the biggest and richest national parks in the United States.
+It’s also known as the third largest national park after Death Valley and Yellowstone.

 This vast national park is located in Florida and is home to plenty of different ecosystems, all of which boasts an exciting array of wildlife.
 Alligators, manatees, dolphins, pelicans, flamingos, and turtles are just a few of the reasons this park is much beloved by animal lovers.